Jahia/widen-asset-picker/README.md

     > jContent checks if this path refers to a jahia node.
 The path is resolved and mapped to a jahia node with the help of the `Widen Provider`.

-5. If the asset picked is not in the jContent cache, the provider calls the widen API endpoint to get all the relevant properties about the asset picked - more details later in [the Widen Provider][provider.md] section.
+5. If the selected asset is not in the jContent cache, the provider calls the widen API endpoint to get relevant properties about the asset.
+For more details, see [the Widen Provider][provider.md] section.

     > The provider uses the Widen API : [Assets - Retrieve by id][widenAPI:AssetById].